African print fashion illustration about Laura Volpintesta

 To resist watercolor and get that batik effect, (great for African fabrics), make sure you press hard and clean.)

-Here, on her cheeks, nose, and the folds of the fabric:
+Here, I used China marker on her cheeks, nose, and the folds of the fabric:

-Here, also on the face , hands and other places:
+Here, I also used China Marker over design markers on the face , hands and other places for highlights:

 Gouache is another great medium to use on toned paper, too.